Alfred Morris (American football): 2012 season

-The day before the season opener, coach Mike Shanahan announced that Morris would be the starting running back.
-In his NFL debut and first career start, he rushed for 96 yards on 28 carries and scored two touchdowns against the New Orleans Saints.
+The day before the season opener, head coach Mike Shanahan announced that Morris would be the starting running back.
+In his NFL debut and first career start, Morris rushed for 96 yards on 28 carries and scored two touchdowns against the New Orleans Saints.
 Despite the Redskins losing to the Cincinnati Bengals in Week 3, Morris put on a great display, recording 78 rushing yards on 17 carries and scoring a touchdown, and was even nominated for NFL Rookie of the Week.
 The next week against the Tampa Bay Buccaneers, he had his first 100-yard game; recording 113 yards on 21 carries and one touchdown.
-On October 7, against the Atlanta Falcons, Morris rushed for his second career 100-yard game.
+During Week 5 against the Atlanta Falcons, Morris rushed for his second career 100-yard game.
 He was named Rookie of the Week after his performance in Week 7 against the New York Giants, where he rushed for 120 yards on 22 carries.
-He later had three consecutive 100-yard performances starting in the Week 12 game against the Dallas Cowboys on Thanksgiving.
+Morris later had three consecutive 100-yard performances starting in the Week 12 game against the Dallas Cowboys on Thanksgiving.
 Morris would be named Rookie of the Week for the second time after his performance against the Baltimore Ravens in Week 14.

 In the final game of the regular season, Morris ran 33 times for 200 yards and three touchdowns, setting two new Redskins franchise records.
-His effort helped lead the Redskins to a 28–18 victory over their division rivals, the Dallas Cowboys, to win the NFC East for the first time since 1999 and earn a playoff spot for the first time since 2007.
-In the Wild Card Round against the Seattle Seahawks, he had 16 carries for 80 yards in the 24–14 loss.
-Finishing the season with a total of 1,613 rushing yards and thirteen touchdowns, he broke Clinton Portis’ rushing record for a single-season of 1,516 yards and Charley Taylor's record of most touchdowns scored in his rookie season of ten touchdowns.
+His effort helped lead the Redskins to a 28–18 victory over their division rivals, the Cowboys, to win the NFC East for the first time since 1999 and earn a playoff spot for the first time since 2007.
+In the Wild Card Round against the Seattle Seahawks, Morris had 16 carries for 80 yards in the 24–14 loss.
+Finishing the season with a total of 1,613 rushing yards and 13 touchdowns, he broke Clinton Portis' rushing record for a single-season of 1,516 yards and Charley Taylor's record of most touchdowns scored in his rookie season of ten touchdowns.
 Morris also became the fourth player in NFL history to ever record over 1,600 rushing yards in his rookie year; ultimately ranking third behind Eric Dickerson and George Rogers.

-With Morris's 1,613 rushing yards combined with 815 rushing yards attained by Robert Griffin III, the two rookies accounted for 90% of the Redskins' total rushing yards for the 2012 regular season, which led the Redskins to finish first in the league in rushing.
+With Morris' 1,613 rushing yards combined with 815 rushing yards attained by Robert Griffin III, the two rookies accounted for 90% of the Redskins' total rushing yards for the 2012 regular season, which led the Redskins to finish first in the league in rushing.
 In the regular season, he also finished second in the league in total rushing yards, only behind Adrian Peterson, and ranked second in rushing touchdowns behind Arian Foster.
+He was named to the PFWA All-Rookie Team.